1/72 scale SWORD model of the Grumman Bearcat

 I opted for the nice Thailand Air Force Bearcat F8F-1.
-It has a dull metallic aluminium scheme for a Bearcat.
-The basic metal colour airbrushed was Revell Aqua 90 silber acrylic.
+It has a dull metallic aluminium scheme.
+The basic metal colour airbrushed was Revell Aqua 90 "silber" acrylic.
 This was also applied in the gear bays and so on.

 Looking at real photos of these Bearcats,